Challenges of Working from Home and How to Overcome Them

 - Get the right software.
 If you’re worried about your team missing crucial information, effective collaboration software can help keep everyone in the loop.
-Vibe’s smart whiteboards allow you to innovate and collaborate across devices in real-time.
+The Vibe Board (and its whiteboarding software, Canvas ) allows you to innovate and collaborate across devices in real-time.
 If you missed a meeting, don’t worry!
-You can save and send Vibe boards later.
+You can save and send Vibe Canvases later.

 - Clarify miscommunications.
 It’s easy to be a keyboard warrior when you aren’t face-to-face, and with most miscommunications, coworkers don’t mean any harm.
 But bringing up issues can help resolve them quickly.
 Human resources should be equipped to handle these miscommunications if needed.

 - Schedule 1:1s.
 Checking in with teammates helps combat isolation and keeps you informed of important work or deadlines you might have missed.
 Schedule these with your boss, manager, and coworkers.

 Just because your team is remote doesn’t mean they don’t need to bond.

 When working remote, it’s a lot harder to bring people together.
 You can’t hold conferences or go out to lunch.
 People get siloed into their work and stop bouncing ideas around.

 - Schedule happy hours.
 While these don’t have to be mandatory, they do give teammates a time to swap stories and share insights.

 - Facilitate game nights or movie nights.
 These scheduled events help create a sense of community when everyone can share in an experience.

 - Go on retreats.
 If you have the budget, consider team retreats.
 These can be as little as annually, but they help boost morale.